Social-Evolution-and-Behavior/FrankandLopes2025-RefBrain/README.md

 ```

 Note: The conda lockfile pins major binary packages (e.g., VTK/pyvista) and places pure-python packages under the pip section.
 If you prefer a different Python version or need to tighten package versions, edit the lockfile accordingly.

+## Continuous integration (CI)

+The repository CI runs headless figure-generation scripts on push/PR to `main`.
+The workflow sets environment variables to force non-interactive rendering (e.g. `MPLBACKEND=Agg`, `PYVISTA_OFF_SCREEN=1`) and uses `xvfb` for an X server to support VTK/pyvista off-screen rendering.
+If you add or modify headless scripts, update `.github/workflows/run_notebooks.yml` accordingly.